-The Fund maintains risk, style, and capitalization characteristics similar to the Russell 2000® Index, which is an index designed to represent an investable universe of small-cap companies.
-The Fund seeks to maximize expected return relative to its benchmark index while maintaining these and other characteristics similar to the benchmark index.
+The Fund maintains risk, style, and capitalization characteristics similar to the Russell 2000[®] Index, which is an index designed to represent an investable universe of small-cap companies.
+The Fund seeks to maximize expected return while maintaining these and other characteristics similar to the benchmark.